Workplace Accidents, Knowing Your Own Rights When You’re Injured, or You’re Ill In Your Workplace

 - Make sure that plant and machinery is safe to use

-- Making certain that any employees who work off-site or on their own can do so safely and healthily
+- Making sure that any employees who work off-site or on their own can do so safely and healthily

 - Allowing employees to take appropriate rest breaks and the correct holiday entitlement